What Is Essiac Tea?

 In 1977, a year before her death, Caisse sold the original, four-ingredient recipe for Essiac to a Canadian corporation.
 That company filed a preclinical new drug submission with the Canadian Department of National Health and Welfare.

 The company received approval and began clinical studies of Essiac in cancer patients.
 But in 1982, the Canadian government learned the study wasn’t being conducted as planned and stopped the research.

 The secret Essiac recipe was sold again, this time to Essiac Products Inc., which currently makes and sells a variety of Essiac supplements.

 Flor-Essence is manufactured in British Columbia, and Brusch was reportedly involved in its production before his death.
 Today, several companies manufacture more than 40 different Essiac formulas and sell them worldwide.

-Some promoters of Essiac say it should not be taken alongside conventional cancer treatments such as chemotherapy.
+Some promoters of Essiac make unfounded claims that it should not be taken alongside conventional cancer treatments such as chemotherapy.
 This promotes Essiac as an alternative medicine rather than a complementary therapy, which could have a negative impact on patient outcomes.

 If cancer patients take Essiac as a first-line treatment, they run the risk of their cancer progressing to the point that conventional cancer treatment will no longer be effective.